hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git pull origin <branch> | Pull the most recent changes from that remote branch git clone <URL> | Copy a repo from URL git revert HEAD | Revert the previous commit
+git pull origin <branch> | Pull the most recent changes from that remote branch git clone <URL> | Copy a repo from URL git revert HEAD | Revert the previous commit git submodule add https://github.com/user/sub_repo big_repo | Add an existing Git repo (sub_repo) of a user as a submodule of the repo (big_repo) that you are working on
 <br>

 # Aliases